Ma10as00/Dates/bin/README.md

 ## Usage
 The program should be launched by running the file Main.java.
-Check out the file error.txt during or after running the program, to see the log of invalid dates, and why they were invalid.
+Check out the file error.txt after running the program, to see the log of invalid dates, and why they were invalid.

 ### Valid Input
 The program can understand dates in the following formats: